 This is one of the most favourites among the local people and but it is very spicy. maybe it is not something for European taste buds.
 It has a red, yellowish colour due to the addition of an extensive amount of dry-chilli powder and powdered spices such as nutmeg, cardamom, saffron etc.

 This spicy curry is another staple.
-It is served as an accompaniment to rice, the main ingredients are curry powder, coconut milk, chilli powder and vegetable or meat or fish and herbs. many other ingredients also can be added, like tomato, onion, crab, shrimps.
+It is served as an accompaniment to rice, the main ingredients are curry powder, coconut milk, chilli powder and vegetable or meat or fish and herbs. many other ingredients also can be added, like tomato, onion, crab, and shrimp.

-This healthy salad is known as “cube salad”. many varieties of vegetables such as potatoes, carrot, beat are cut into small cubes and mixed. it is also spiced up with a bit of salt and pepper.
+This healthy salad is known as “cube salad”. many varieties of vegetables such as potatoes, carrots, and beat are cut into small cubes and mixed. it is also spiced up with a bit of salt and pepper.

-This is another traditional dish and available on most special occasions such as a wedding party. it is prepared from fresh green papaya fruit, small onion, chilli, vinegar, a bit of salt, and several other spices such as cumin seeds.
-It has very distinct flavour, the papaya fruit adds a refreshing twang, other ingredients add savour and spiciness. similar kind of dishes is available in many other countries such as Cambodia, Laos, Thailand, Vietnam and India.
+This is another traditional dish and is available on most special occasions such as a wedding party.
+It is prepared from fresh green papaya fruit, small onion, chilli, vinegar, a bit of salt, and several other spices such as cumin seeds.
+It has a very distinct flavour, the papaya fruit adds a refreshing twang, and other ingredients add savour and spiciness. similar kind of dishes is available in many other countries such as Cambodia, Laos, Thailand, Vietnam and India.

 Sri Lankan sausages

-Wade is made of dhal, spices and bit of salt.
-Dhal is made to a thick paste and turns to small thick rounded biscuits or small ball (size of a golf ball) and deep fried.
+Wade is made of dhal, spices and a bit of salt.
+Dhal is made into a thick paste and turned into small thick rounded biscuits or small balls (the size of a golf ball) and deep-fried.
 It has a rich crispy flavour.
-Usually, the small meal carts that sell deeply fried Wade show up in the late evening and selling the deep fried many items till late at night.
+Usually, the small meal carts that sell deeply fried Wade show up in the late evening and sell the deep-fried many items till late at night.

-Wander through the street main cities and you will find many varieties of items such as wade being cooked in deep oil and marinated chicken being cooked in barbeque machines.
-The barbeque chicken is selling in most local restaurants and it is available late in the evening till late night.
-So you have to come to the road in the late evening or night.
+Wander through the streets of main cities and you will find many varieties of items such as wade being cooked in deep oil and marinated chicken being cooked in barbeque machines.
+The barbecue chicken is sold in most local restaurants and it is available late in the evening till late at night.
+So you have to come to the road in the late evening or at night.
 Several Supermarkets are also selling barbeque chicken.
-You definitely find deep fried items such as wade and barbeque chicken very delicious.
+You definitely find deep-fried items such as wade and barbeque chicken very delicious.

-Usually, the noodles are served either for breakfast or dinner and available in several varieties. soup noodles variety is also available for breakfast.
-Usually, the noodles are made of rice flour and wheat flour noodles also available.
-Noodles are cooked in the boiled water and later mixed with fried vegetable, eggs, a variety of meat and spices.
+Usually, the noodles are served either for breakfast or dinner and are available in several varieties. soup noodles variety is also available for breakfast.
+Usually, the noodles are made of rice flour and wheat flour noodles are also available.
+Noodles are cooked in boiled water and later mixed with fried vegetables, eggs, a variety of meat and spices.

-European colonial influenced foods are available throughout the island, but this colonial legacy is most visible in major cities. bakeries are restaurants are selling everything from croissants to escargots.
+European colonial-influenced foods are available throughout the island, but this colonial legacy is most visible in major cities. bakeries are restaurants are selling everything from croissants to escargots.
 However, most of them come with a twist of Sri Lankan spicy flavour.
-“Fish buns”, “meat buns”, “egg buns” and submarine- essentially inherited from French baguette- is stuffed with meat, fish, egg and spicy cooked vegetable paste. for example, Sri Lankan style spring roll, sometimes prepared with European-stye filling like soft cheese of pesto.
+“Fish buns”, “meat buns”, “egg buns” and submarine- essentially inherited from French baguette- are stuffed with meat, fish, egg and spicy cooked vegetable paste. for example, Sri Lankan style spring roll, sometimes prepared with European-stye filling like soft cheese or pesto.

-This is a sweet snack or a desert, “Kawum” is made from rice flour, coconut honey, coconut milk.
+This is a sweet snack or a dessert, “Kawum” is made from rice flour, coconut honey, and coconut milk.
 You might not able to find them on the street markets but in several restaurants.
-In very few places such as kzone Moratuwa, you can see a white thick liquid is being poured into small moulds reside in a heated oil of a cast iron pans.
+In very few places such as zone Moratuwa, you can see a white thick liquid being poured into small moulds residing in a heated oil of a cast-iron pan.
 Kawum is tasted best when they are hot and fresh from the pan.

-Sri Lanka opens your mind and eyes to a whole new area of flavours, and teach you more about culinary diversity across south Asia. usage of spices and freshly prepared food make Sri Lankan food relatively healthy option, and vividness of varieties is another plus – as well as a variety of dishes, Sri Lanka offers a full spectrum of dining options, from street meal crats to bakeries, to fine dining restaurants.
+Sri Lanka opens your mind and eyes to a whole new area of flavours and teaches you more about culinary diversity across south Asia. usage of spices and freshly prepared food make Sri Lankan food a relatively healthy option, and the vividness of varieties is another plus – as well as a variety of dishes, Sri Lanka offers a full spectrum of dining options, from street meal crats to bakeries, to fine dining restaurants.